yusuzech/r-web-scraping-cheat-sheet/README.md

 # Web Scraping Reference: Cheat Sheet for Web Scraping using R

-Inspired by Hartley Brody, this cheat sheet is about web scraping with rvest,httr, and Rselenium.
+Inspired by Hartley Brody, this cheat sheet is about web scraping with rvest,httr, Rselenium and Rcrawler.
 This is an r version of this blog https://blog.hartleybrody.com/web-scraping-cheat-sheet/.

 While Hartley uses python's requests and beautifulsoup libraries, this cheat sheet covers the usage of httr and rvest.
 While rvest is good enough for many scraping tasks, httr is required for more advanced techniques.
 Also, usage of Rselenium(web driver) is also covered.

 I also recommend the book [The Ultimate Guide to Web Scraping](https://blog.hartleybrody.com/guide-to-web-scraping/) by Hartley Brody.
 Though it uses Python libraries, the underlying logic of web scraping is the same.
 The same strategies can be applied using any languages including R.

 In [some web scraping projects I did in R](https://github.com/yusuzech/web-scraping-projects), I used many stratigies as explained in the contents.
 If you don't know what to do with your web scraping project, you can definitely get some ideas from the projects.

+In addition, web-scraping using other libraries such as Rselenium and Rcrawler are included in later chapters.
+They have their own advantages and disadvantages and they will be explained at the end of each chapter.

 # Table of Contents
 1. <a href="#rvest">Web Scraping using rvest and httr</a>